 How Voice Recognition Products Keep Us Safe

 In addition to recognizing a consumer’s specific voice to unlock his door, some banks are now allowing access to accounts via voice recognition instead of passwords.
 Voices are comprised of countless elements that make them unique.
-Therefore, it is much easier to hack an account by uncovering someone’s password, and much more challenging to hack when voice recognition is implemented.
+Therefore, it is much easier to hack an account by uncovering someone’s password, and much more challenging to hack a system that uses voice recognition.

 Voice recognition software programs are also supporting law enforcement in the field.
-When officers are solving crimes, documenting everything that happens can make or break a case.
-With no need to stop and jot notes down, officers can perform their jobs more efficiently.
-Officers can dictate notes to their devices and get these notes transcribed.
+When officers are solving crimes, the documentation of everything that happens can make or break a case.
+The need to stop and jot notes down can be distracting and makes it possible to overlook something important.
+With voice recognition tools, officers can perform their jobs more efficiently while letting technology complete their transcriptions.
+Officers can also dictate notes to their devices and convert those notes into useful, searchable transcripts.

-When multiple officers use the same voice dictation system, or when they operate in busy environments with a lot of noise, automatic voice recognition is critical in order to know which officer saw or did what on the scene.
+When multiple officers use the same voice dictation system, or when they operate in busy environments with a lot of noise, automatic voice recognition is critical.
+This tool can help officers keep track of which officer said or did what on the scene.

 Future Uses of Voice Recognition Technology

 Voice recognition will continue to impact our future.
-As more voice recognition software programs are developed, we’re likely to see an increase in voice-enabled devices and third-party applications to enhance our usage.
+As developers create more voice recognition software programs, we’re likely to see an increase in voice-enabled devices and third-party applications to enhance our usage.

-Voice profiles will also grow more sophisticated, leading to more personalized experiences that encourage deeper adoption.
-Voice ads will be more personalized too and making purchases online will be easier and more secure when voice recognition could become a requirement for payment.
+Voice profiles will also grow more sophisticated.
+As a result, people will discover more personalized experiences that encourage deeper adoption.
+Voice ads will become more personalized too.
+Secure voice commands will also make purchases online easier and safer.
+It’s possible that voice recognition could eventually become a requirement for payment.
 As technology identifies voices, their tones, and their contexts more clearly, criminal acts and legal procedures will grow more transparent and higher education will become more personalized and accessible.
-As voice recognition usage increases, it will no longer be a question of who uses voice recognition software, but who doesn’t.
+Voice recognition usage will increase, and as it does, the question will no longer be who uses voice recognition software, but who doesn’t.